gobysec/GobyExtension/README.md

 ## toolbar - toolbar
 **New in：v 1.8.230**

 The configuration of the toolbar allows users to call the extensions globally.
 Let's look at a simple example below.
-This example is mainly to add a button in the toolbar, click the operation to generate a task queue.
+This example is mainly to add a button in the toolbar, click the button to generate a task queue.

 ### Download link
 [Task Queue](https://gobies.org/Task%20Queue.zip)